alkoclick/alkoclick.github.io/words/Writing Pull Request descriptions.md

 Let's start with a couple of key thoughts on why we write PRs and PR descriptions.

 ### Pull requests are containers
-A pull request is not a code chage.
+A pull request is not a code change.
 A pull request is a transparent container around the change.

 You might say, okay great, but we can do without the container right?
 Yes and no. You can drink water with no container, but a glass or bottle makes that experience a lot more convenient.